Retaliation and whistle blowing FAQs

 - I complained about a racist statement that my boss made to me and the company reprimanded him.
 He then gave me unwarranted disciplinary warnings.
 Can I sue for retaliation?

 - I quit right after I filed a complaint against my employer with OSHA.
-Now that employer is giving me bad references.
+Now that employer is giving me bad references because of that complaint.
 Is that retaliation?

 - How close in time must the retaliation be?